 Different Ways to Connect

-Or send something relevant to life back home.
+Or send something relevant to life back home, like this:

 We weren’t sure if Chase would make it back for Kaladin’s birth.
-Since Chase and I were apart in my third trimester with K, I sent him a baby blanket in one of his packages.
+Since Chase and I were apart in my third trimester, I sent him a baby blanket in one of his packages.
 Then once my due date came closer, Chase would send it back to me and Kaladin could snuggle in a blanket that smelled like his Dad.

 You could also send a hat or shirt supporting a team playing in an upcoming game.

 Or send a picture of your family that they can take pictures with at different locations.